ataiva-software/chisel/CONTRIBUTING.md

-# Contributing to Chisel
+# Contributing to Forge

-Thank you for your interest in contributing to Chisel!
+Thank you for your interest in contributing to Forge!
 This document provides guidelines and information for contributors.

 ## 🚨 Alpha Software Notice

-Chisel is currently in **alpha stage**.
+Forge is currently in **alpha stage**.
 Many features use mock implementations for testing purposes.
 Please check our [implementation status](README.md#implementation-status) before contributing.

 ## Getting Started